Davao Oriental State University

-The Davao Oriental State University (DOrSU) is a state-funded research-based coeducational higher education institution in Mati City, Davao Oriental, Philippines.
+Davao Oriental State University (DOrSU) is a state-funded research-based coeducational higher education institution in Mati, Davao Oriental, Philippines.
 It was founded on December 13, 1989.

 History

 Mati Community College

 The Mati Community College was a local government-run community college established in 1972 that offered liberal arts and business-oriented programs.
 It was headed by Dr. Leopoldo Bravo of the Department of Education, Culture and Sports.

 Early years: 1989–1997

 On December 13, 1989, the Mati Community College (MCC) was converted into Davao Oriental State College of Science and Technology (DOSCST) by virtue of Republic Act 6807.
-The aforementioned law was authored by Mayor Thelma Z. Almario when she was the Representative of the 2nd district of Davao Oriental.
+The aforementioned law was authored by Thelma Z. Almario when she was the Representative of the 2nd district of Davao Oriental.

 On May 20, 1990, Dr. Julieta I. Ortiz was appointed as founding president.
 The newly chartered college started operations in June 1990.

-And with its new mandate provided by its charter, curricular programs were reoriented towards science and technology.
+With its new mandate provided by its charter, curricular programs were reoriented towards science and technology.
 Classes were initially held in three buildings located at the old site at Barangay Sainz until the college moved to its present 10-hectare site, 5 km away from Mati, Davao Oriental proper in September 1991.
 Mindanao Agro-Pioneers Corporation owned by the heirs of the late Don Jose Corro Martinez Sr. donated this site, a flat land about 300 meters from the shores of Pujada Bay.

 On the new site, the initial structures were built, a concrete road leading to the campus was constructed, electricity and communication lines were connected.
 Bright and promising professionals were recruited to man the faculty, new academic programs were crafted, and the arduous path towards instituting relevant research and extension programs was blazed.
 The difficult task of instituting an academic culture comparable to national standards also commenced.

 To speed up institutional growth, Dr. Ortiz established linkage with other higher education institutions, including other government and private organizations.
 Soon, some faculty members were sent for advanced studies, senior faculty from established universities were invited, while the instructional, research and extension programs began to take on respectable form and substance.
 The college's library collection registered rapid growth and instructional facilities were relentlessly improved.
 As the early batches of students graduated, so did they register respectable performance in licensure examinations and desirability among employers.